NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 “Brother Cheng, that person ought to be Guan Wei?”

 “No, at that time, Guan Wei was fighting with my father.
-He couldn’t have come find the opportunity to sneak out,” Cheng Shine coldly continued, “That person was a ninth-layer cultivator.”
+He couldn’t have find the opportunity to sneak out,” Cheng Shine coldly continued, “That person was a ninth-layer cultivator.”

 He Quanxin’s complexion turned grave as he said, “There were actually two ninth-layer experts together?”